gusandrews/Media-Literacy/media-literacy.md

 The Media Show, TV Tropes

-The Media Show, Red Shirt Revue

-Session 14, Monday, October 15:
+Session 10, Monday, October 1:

 **Making The Media: Audiences and Representation**

-And, of course, new media have also transformed the meanings and contexts of representations.
+New media have also transformed the meanings and contexts of representations.
 The Cluetrain Manifesto was produced by a couple of guys in advertising around the year 2000, just as people were realizing how the Internet might change the relationship between consumer audiences and advertisers.
+What else is different in how people can interact with the media now?

 READ:

 Shirky, pp 122-130

 Cluetrain Manifesto (7 pp)

-Murketing

 WATCH: